Skip to main content

 Reprocessing leads

-After editing, tenants can choose to reprocess the lead.
-You can select which stage of the distribution plan to start from—useful if you want to skip steps that have already been attempted or start fresh from the beginning.
+After editing a lead, you can choose to reprocess it immediately.
+Select which stage of the distribution plan to start from—useful if you want to skip steps that have already been attempted or start fresh from the beginning.

 Deleting leads